 - Permanent Total Disability (PTD) pays weekly compensation if you are permanently unable to work.

 - Vocational Rehabilitation Expenses pays for vocational assistance, job placement services, and retraining benefits.

 2. Third Party Claims: Claims Against Non-Employers.

-In addition to workers’ compensation, you may be able to make a claim for benefits against a third party (not your employer) for the following losses:
+In addition to Workers’ Compensation, you may be able to make a claim for benefits against a third party (not your employer) for the following Recoverable Losses:

 Additional medical expenses and lost wages may be recoverable under Minnesota No-Fault if a car accident or truck accident is involved.
 For further discussion of these losses, see: Minnesota No-Fault: How No-Fault Works.

 Although you are not required to prove fault in a Workers’ Compensation claim against your employer, you are required to prove fault in a third-party claim against non-employers.

 There may be several layers of insurance coverage and several insurers involved in your Third Party Claim including:

 - Liability Insurance or Uninsured Motorist Insurance (UM)

 If you or a loved one have suffered a work accident, you need to concentrate on one thing — getting on with your life.
 Let our experienced team handle the insurance paperwork including claim forms, reports, authorizations, requests for recorded statements and Defense Medical Examinations (DMEs).